-Road Accident in Kangan Leaves Four Injured
+Road accident in Kangan leaves four injured

 Ritesh Manaria and Fareed Mota were referred to SKIMS Soura Srinagar for further treatment.
 Reports indicate that Ritesh Manaria’s condition is critical.
 The other injured persons are being treated for their injuries.

-Police in Kangan have taken cognizance of the incident and are investigating the cause of the collision.
-Further details will be provided as they become available.
+Police in Kangan have taken cognizance of the incident and are investigating the cause of the collision